President advances in the medicinal agenda and targets elderly electorate with CBD in Medicare, but signs law that threatens hemp market

 Experts analyze the scenario and highlight that the measure meets Anvisa's expectations for the Brazilian market; Analysis reveals that the new legislation does not represent prohibition, but rather a restructuring of the sector focusing on taxation and pharmaceutical control

-New legislation redefines hemp and prohibits most broad-spectrum CBD products starting in 2026
+New legislation redefines hemp and bans most broad-spectrum CBD products starting in 2026

 Proposal redefining limits and banning derivatives with total THC advances in the Senate with White House support

-Former president's post about the benefits of CBD derived from hemp for seniors stirred up the cannabis market in the US
+The former president's post about the benefits of hemp-derived CBD for seniors moved the cannabis market in the U.S.

 Organizations are pressuring President Trump to legalize marijuana in the US, going beyond mere rescheduling and seeking to repair the damages of historical prohibition